Katherine Mansfield Menton Fellowship

-The Katherine Mansfield Menton Fellowship, formerly known as the New Zealand Post Katherine Mansfield Prize and the Meridian Energy Katherine Mansfield Memorial Fellowship, is one of New Zealand's foremost literary awards.
-Named after Katherine Mansfield, one of New Zealand's leading historical writers, the award gives winners (known as fellows) funding towards transport to and accommodation in Menton, France, where Mansfield did some of her best-known and most significant writing.
+The Katherine Mansfield Menton Fellowship, formerly known as the New Zealand Post Katherine Mansfield Prize and the Meridian Energy Katherine Mansfield Memorial Fellowship, is a New Zealand literary award.
+Named after Katherine Mansfield, one of New Zealand's best-known writers, the award gives winners (known as fellows) funding towards transport to and accommodation in Menton, France, where Mansfield wrote some of her most significant works.

 Overview

-The fellowship is awarded to New Zealand citizens and residents whose fiction, poetry, literary non-fiction, children’s fiction or playwriting has had "favourable impact".
-Unlike the Ockham New Zealand Book Awards, which are the best-known New Zealand literary awards, the fellowship is awarded to an individual to develop their future work, rather than for a specific already-published work.
+The fellowship is awarded to New Zealand citizens and residents whose fiction, poetry, literary non-fiction, children's fiction or playwriting has had "favourable impact".
+Unlike the Ockham New Zealand Book Awards, the fellowship is awarded to an individual to develop their future work, rather than for a specific already-published work.

 In addition to funding towards transport and accommodation, fellows are given access to a room beneath the terrace of the Villa Isola Bella for use as a study.
 Mansfield spent long periods at the Villa Isola Bella in 1919 and 1920 after she contracted tuberculosis, and did some of her most significant work there.
 The climate in southern France was thought to be beneficial to her health.

 The fellowship is managed by the Arts Foundation of New Zealand with the support of an advisory committee that includes members of the Winn-Manson Menton Trust.